Preparing for your driving experience at Road America.

 Drivers must wear closed-toed shoes (no sandals or heels).
 This event is outdoors (no covered pit).
 Though we provide tented areas, we ALWAYS encourage that you dress for all weather possibilities (heat, cold, or rain).

-Fire Wise Barbecue will be open Saturday and Sunday from 11am-2pm.
+The open concessions will be “Concession Stand One”.
 XX provides complimentary waters to all guests and we welcome you to bring your own food and drink (non-alcoholic).

 Click HERE to see the menu.